Best Mexican dishes – The most popular Mexican foods

 This is one of the most popular dishes on the northern side of México.

-Machaca is very versatile, and can be eaten in a taco, a stuffed burrito, flautas, or just as a stew with some tortillas, beans, or rice on the side.
+Machaca is very versatile and can be eaten in a taco, a stuffed burrito, flautas, or just as a stew with some tortillas, beans, or rice on the side.
 Machaca is simply a shredded version of dried beef with proper seasoning.
 It´s delicious!

 Discada – Plow disc BBQ

 Discada is cooked on a plow disc previously cured over some wood.
-It is a traditional dish for family reunions.

-Tacos
+Tacos (tortilla-wrapped delights)

 Recognized as the most popular Mexican dish worldwide, the taco has become an art.
-The most common are beef steak, flank steak, chorizo, offal, “al pastor”, hot and sweet marinated pork.
+The most common are beef steak, flank steak, chorizo, offal, “al pastor”, and hot and sweet marinated pork.

 Escamoles are ant larvae found only in central and southern México.
-The larvae are only found once a year and harvesting them is quite a delicate operation, making this a very expensive dish—a bit like caviar.
+The larvae are only found once a year and harvesting them is quite a delicate operation, making this a very expensive dish – a bit like caviar.

 Burritos

 This is very popular on the northern side of México, especially the states bordering the United States.
 A burrito is a cylindrically rolled flour tortilla stuffed with different ingredients of choice, often a stew.
-The most popular are the fried bean burrito with cheese and the machaca burrito.

 Pozole de Pollo o Guajolote – Chicken or Wild Turkey Stew